Home Search

 Car Buffs

-The Street Rod shown on the web site, packaging and advertisements has an important significance.
-The work shop where final construction occurred is also the first place the Gas Saver System (GSSTM) invention was used!
+Our Street Rod, shown on this web site, is significant.
+The workshop where final construction occurred is where the Gas Saver System (GSS) was invented!

-However, having managed a Welding R&D Laboratory for a leading shielding gas producer, I realized a 25 foot conventional shielding gas delivery hose would cause significant gas waste.
-I was also aware that:
+DETAILS: Having managed a Welding Research and Development Laboratory for a leading shielding gas producer, I was aware that:

-1. High pressure is required to automatically maintain flow when inevitable spatter and a bent torch cable cause flow restrictions making low pressure devices inappropriate;
+2. High pressure is required to automatically maintain flow when inevitable spatter and a bent torch cable cause flow restrictions making low pressure devices, some have sold to reduce the gas surge, create greater and less obvious problems;

-2. Some extra gas is needed at the weld start to purge air from the weld area making simple orifices placed at the welder (feeder) a poor solution;
+3. Some extra gas is needed at the weld start to purge air from the weld area making simple orifices or flowmeters placed at the welder (feeder) a poor solution and causing welders to set much higher flow rates than needed;

-After conducting numerous tests in our welding Lab, a simple innovative product was discovered (and patented) that solved the problems.
+After conducting numerous tests in our Welding Laboratory, a simple innovative product was discovered (and patented) that solved the problems.
 Thus the GSS was born!
 In addition to saving wasted shielding gas the GSS provides improved weld start quality.
-It avoids the high peak gas surge flow that pulls air into the shielding gas stream yet supplies a controlled amount of extra gas to purge air in the weld start area.
+It prevents the high gas surge flow rate by placing a peak flow limiting orifice in the welder/feeder hose end.
+It supplies a controlled amount of extra gas to purge air in the weld start area at a maximum velocity that avoids excess turbulence.
+Click on Picture Left For Product and Purchase Details.

 Engineering a Street Rod -